 1. Lack of refinement or style

-You need to take into account that icons should be designed with the idea that they will be used in different sizes and instances so making them recognizable is one of the key things.
-It’s important to set a style that you want to go with from the start (rounded corners, certain line cuts, colors...) and try and stick with them within the icon set.
-Refinement is also important so please spend time and refine details of the icons by making sure that lines/elements are not clashing, forming shapes are nicely spaced and everything looks well constructed.
+You need to take into account that icons and illustrations should be designed with the idea that they will be used in different sizes and instances so making them recognizable is one of the key things.
+It’s important to set a style that you want to go with from the start (rounded corners, certain line cuts, colors...) and try and stick with them within the set.
+Refinement is also important so please spend time and refine details of the items by making sure that lines/elements are not clashing, forming shapes are nicely spaced and everything looks well constructed.

 In the above example you can see that there is a lack of refinement and no set style within the set.
 The use of different background colors does not help.

 In the above example you can see how refinement and style can define a set.

 In the case of illustrations, the quality difference is very apparent in some cases, even more than with icons.

 Since illustrations often portray people, it is very important that they have personality and are relatable.
 The illustration on the left is beautifully drawn and many of us can identify with it.
 On the contrary, the illustration on the right needs more work - right now, it does not have personality and the drawing style is not refined.
 The illustration on the left needs more work on its shapes, colours and effects.

 The illustration on the left is beautifully drawn, has a great choice of colours and gives a good energy.
 The one on the right has been traced from a real photo and that is apparent.
 It again lacks personality and refinement, resulting in a low quality design.